 Cumulative net gains on equity securities sold during the period, which is summarized in the following table (in millions), represents the total net gains (losses) recognized after the initial purchase date of the equity security.
 While these net gains may have been reflected in periods prior to the period of sale, we believe they are important supplemental information as they reflect the economic realized gain on the securities sold during the period.
 Cumulative net gains is calculated as the difference between the sale price and the initial purchase price for the equity security sold during the period.

-Equity Securities Year Ended D
+Equ ity Securities S Ended Dec old D embe uring the Year er 31,

-2018 2019
+2018

 Total sale price \$ 1,965 \$ 3,134

 Total initial cost 515 858

 Cumulative net gains \$ 1,450 \$ 2,276